Your National Exam Roadmap

 Introduction to the Exam

 To practice as a licensed marital and family therapist (LMFT) most states and jurisdictions* require passing the MFT National Examination, developed and managed by AMFTRB.
 The only exception is California, which administers their own exam.

 Basically, there are two scenarios leading to becoming a licensed LMFT: 1.) you are already an experienced or practicing marriage and family therapist, or 2.) you are currently in a graduate program, or transitioning from another related career and plan to practice as an LMFT it is important that you become familiar with the MFT National Examination, your states or jurisdiction’s policies and requirements, and then the process for applying and completing the exam under the auspices of the board that is sponsoring you.

-The must-read Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates) and pages on this website are designed to give you the knowledge, tools, and resources you need to make this experience as efficient and effective as possible.
+The must-read Handbook for Candidates and pages on this website are designed to give you the knowledge, tools, and resources you need to make this experience as efficient and effective as possible.
 We also encourage you to read the appropriate pages on the AAMFT website.

 *Contact your state or jurisdiction for the most current and accurate rules, regulations, and information about licensure and testing, as jurisdictions continually update their board rules.
 They are the key to a successful path to licensure.
 AMFTRB does not license therapists or approve candidates for testing, we only provide the means to take the exam that these states and jurisdictions require to license you.

 How to take the MFT National Exam